Follow us on Facebook for up to date news of extra open days and special offers

 Please feel free to pick any flowers that take your fancy, however, certain flowers may be sign posted with a restriction of how many you can pick.

 Cut down to the length required - usually about 50cm, or 20cm for a jam jar.
-Then strip off the leaves and throw onto the soil.
+Always cut to just above a leaf or branch unless you are cutting down to the ground.
+Then strip off any unwanted side branches and the leaves on the lower half and throw onto the soil.

 Bring a container with you to get your flowers home in some water.

-Choose flowers that are not quite fully open but just showing their colour - this is especially important for roses.
+Choose flowers that are not quite fully open but just showing their colour - this is especially important for roses and peonies.

-Cut to a suitable length for your vases, cutting just above a leaf, bud or vase.
+Cut to a suitable length for your vases, cutting just above a leaf or bud or all the way to the ground if that is where the stem comes from.

 Change the water every other day, snipping a little more off the stems.

-Your flowers should then last at least a week depending on the varieties.
+Your flowers should then last at least a week depending on the variety.

 Garden Farm, High Street, Old Weston, Cambridgeshire, PE28 5LA England, United Kingdom